xsobrietyx/file-timestamp-creator/README.md

 ## Usage
    ### Case A, build by yourself
-    - Download and install JRE
+    - Download and install JDK
     - Download and install Leiningen
     - Download sources
     - Open SOURCES_FOLDER